Outreach Methodology Evaluation: From 'Cold DM Blast' to 'Assistant-Led Contextual Intervention'

 The Safe Growth Path

-Effectiveness comes from shifting from 'Taker' to 'Giver'.
+Effectiveness still comes from shifting from 'Taker' to 'Giver'.
+But once a team needs to repeat the playbook, that principle has to become workflow.

-Figure 2: Content Type vs User Sentiment Score
+Figure 2: Reply Mode vs User Sentiment Score

 Conclusion